localstack-samples/localstack-pro-samples/lambda-mounting-and-debugging/python/README.md

 ### Quick Dev Loop with Lambda Code Mounting

-Note that, since the Lambda code is mounted from your local filesystem into the Lambda container (by means of `__local__` as special bucket name in `run.sh`), all changes are immediately reflected.
+Note that, since the Lambda code is mounted from your local filesystem into the Lambda container (by means of `hot-reload` as special bucket name in `run.sh`), all changes are immediately reflected.
 For example, you could change the implementation of the handler as follows:
 ```
 def handler(event, context):
     """Lambda handler that will get invoked by the LocalStack runtime"""